PorzWasTaken/Prototype/README.md

 # CS50
-This is all code i've write as a beginner programmer.
+This is all code i've write as a beginner python learner.